EPL-Engineering/epl-exposure-box/README.md

 - Note: Choose only one signal conditioner.
 While the battery-powered unit is most convenient with respect to both form factor and price, we have recently experienced some reliability issues with it.
 The line-powered unit appears to be more robust.

 ## Source code
+The installer linked at the top of this page contains a standalone executable Windows application and in general there is no need to edit the source code.
+But for those so inclined, the source code can be obtained by cloning this repository and heeding the following requirements:

 ### Required to edit source code:
 - [NI DAQmx 20.1](https://www.ni.com/en/support/downloads/drivers/download.ni-daq-mx.html#348669) or greater
 - [LabVIEW 2020](https://www.ni.com/en/support/downloads/software-products/download.labview.html#346254) or greater (requires license)